operator-framework/operator-sdk/website/content/en/docs/new-cli/operator-sdk_new.md

       --api-version string          Kubernetes apiVersion and has a format of $GROUP_NAME/$VERSION (e.g app.example.com/v1alpha1)
       --crd-version string          CRD version to generate (default "v1") --generate-playbook           Generate a playbook skeleton.
-(Only used for --type ansible) --git-init                    Initialize the project directory as a git repository (default false) --helm-chart string           Initialize helm operator with existing helm chart (<URL>, <repo>/<name>, or local path).
+(Only used for --type ansible) --helm-chart string           Initialize helm operator with existing helm chart (<URL>, <repo>/<name>, or local path).
 Valid only for --type helm
       --helm-chart-repo string      Chart repository URL for the requested helm chart, Valid only for --type helm --helm-chart-version string   Specific version of the helm chart (default is latest version).
 Valid only for --type helm